billthefarmer/buses/README.md

 The app widget will show the bus times from the last stop viewed.
 The widget will update periodically for about 5 minutes.
 Tap the refresh button to update again.
-Due to restrictions in later versions of android the refresh button will no longer work after a short period.
+Due to restrictions in later versions of android the refresh button may no longer work after a short period.
 Tap the widget anywhere to show the app.
 The widget will update when the app is dismissed and the refresh button will work again.